Vidyard tracks and identifies viewers using browser cookies.

 - SSO-secured sharing pages/hubs

-A tracking token is automatically added to your video’s link when you use Vidyard to share a video via email.
-You’ll find the Vidyard add-in in Gmail, Outlook, and many other popular email communication tools.
+A video link with tracking is automatically created whenever you share a video with the Vidyard app in Gmail, Outlook and other popular email communication tools.

 - Learn how to share your videos in Gmail